 Russia rising: tips on doing business in the world’s largest country

-Clive Woodger is overseeing executive and organizer of SCG London, a £1.8m strategic marking organization.
+Clive Woodger is overseeing the executive and organizer of SCG London, a £1.8m strategic marking organization.
 He first took off to Russia in 1998, when “the idea of marking was incomprehensible” and has witnessed immense change.
 “Russia wasn’t on anyone’s radar 15 years prior,” says Clive.
 “Going around there was unbelievable, as there weren’t any shops.
-Individuals here half-clowned about getting a shot in your mind or getting paid in vodka and potatoes.
+Individuals here are half-clown about getting a shot in their mind or getting paid in vodka and potatoes.
 Clive has stayed with Russia through great times and awful and says it is a long way from what it was in the 1990s: “There are many stereotypes, yet today Moscow is a fantastic city loaded with fashionable youngsters having a ton of fun.

 Business Behavior in Russia